PrincetonUniversity/jenkins-getting-started/README.md

     ![img](./figures/AddBuildStep_ExecuteShell.png)

-    With the `Execute shell` you are basically given a shell on the slave.
+    With the `Execute shell` you are basically given a shell on the agent.
     The current directory for this shell is `$HOME/jenkins/folder_name/job_name`.

 -   In the `Execute shell` box we enter bash commands to run the test that comes with the git repository in the `tests` directory.
 Note that there is no space between `#!` and `/bin/bash`, Jenkins will fail if there is a space.